Nat Henry | Writing

 I filtered these sources to trees from the Prunus genus, which includes cherries, plums, apricots, peaches, and almonds.
 Of these, I tagged seven species and their cultivars as “flowering cherries.”
 Other trees in the genus have blooms worth seeking out—notably, “Thundercloud” Purple-leaf Plum trees are in spectacular bloom at the time of writing.
 Some trees in the dataset were labeled as Prunus sp., which could be any species in the genus, but are most likely cherry or plum trees.

-The combined dataset includes over 30,000 Prunus trees across Seattle, including over 12,000 flowering cherry trees.
+The combined dataset includes over 44,000 Prunus trees across Seattle, including over 17,000 flowering cherry trees.
 You can explore locations and information about each tree on the map below.
 At the top of the map, you can choose to view just flowering cherry species or all trees in the genus.
 The zoomed-out map highlights streets and parks that have dense clusters of trees: click on a street or park (tap on mobile) to focus in on that area, or zoom in to see trees in a particular neighborhood.
-Make sure to explore your neighborhood even if it isn’t highlighted—there are probably still blossoms nearby!
+Make sure to zoom in on your neighborhood even if it isn’t highlighted—there are probably still blossoms nearby!

 Some of the varieties of flowering cherries that can be found around Seattle include: